Do I still need a Will in a de facto relationship?

 - You have been in a de facto relationship for more than two years.

 - Corporate and Personal Insolvency

 We understand that life can be complicated, but we believe that your legal affairs do not have to be.
-If you have any questions regarding how your relationships may impact your personal affairs or business affairs, we at Brandon and Gullo Lawyers may be able to help.
-Get in touch today for a free ½ hour telephone consultation.
+Visit our Wills & Estate page for more information on our Wills Packages and if you have any questions regarding how your relationships may impact your personal affairs or business affairs, get in touch today.

 This blog is for general guidance only.
 Legal advice should be sought before taking action in relation to any specific issues.